matthewjselby/ha-dog-bowl-sensor/readme.md

 # Calibration

 1) First, get the raw value of the scale with nothing on it (you can use the `Raw value` output in the serial console when nothing is on the scale).
 Replace `loadCellZeroValue` in the config variable section with this value.
 2) Next, get the raw value of the scale with something you know the weight of in grams (you can weigh something with another scale).
-The calculate `loadCellScalingFactor` according to the following formula: `scaleRawValueWithKnownWeight * loadCellScalingFactor = knownWeight`.
+The calculate `loadCellScalingFactor` according to the following formula: `loadCellScalingFactor = knownWeight / (scaleRawValueWithKnownWeight - loadCellZeroValue)`.
 Replace `loadCellScalingFactor` in the config variable section with this value.
 3) Finally, get the scaled value of the scale with your dog's bowl on it (you can use the `Scaled value` output in the serial console when your dog's bowl is on the scale).
 Replace `emptyBowlWeight` with this vaulue in the config variable section with this value.
 # Home Assistant